centrahq/api-documentation/pages/04.guides/03.pim-gql-integration/docs.md

 Bundles consist of multiple sections, of which each can be selected from a pre-selected list of variants.
 It can have pre-defined price, or calculate the bundle price based on the selected variants' prices.
 In the more complex, flexible bundles, the amount of the products in each section can differ, too.

 Each bundle only has one Variant by design.
 It also needs to be activated on a Display, just like any other Variant.
-Stock of each Bundle is calculated based on the contained section variants' prices.
+Stock of each Bundle is calculated based on the contained section variants' stock amounts.

 [TBD]